JKappsTermsAndConditions/jkapps-legal/README.md

 # jkapps-legal
-Official Privacy Policy and legal documentation for WORDaGRAM: Neon Edition by JKAPPs
+Official Privacy Policy and legal documentation for WORDaGRAM: Neon Edition by JKapps